 Fidel Castro (right) and his second-in-command, Ernesto “Che” Guevara.

 The Central Intelligence Agency (CIA) started to try to kill Castro.
 They used exploding and poisoned cigars, a tuberculosis-infected scuba-diving suit (Castro loved cigars and scuba diving), a pen with a hypodermic syringe full of poison, and bombings.
-While all these plans failed, they made Castro think that the Americans were out to get him, which they were, and that he needed protection from the Soviet Union.
+While all these plans failed, they made Castro think that the Americans were out to get him, which they were, and that he needed help from the Soviet Union to protect him.

-On April 17, 1961, President John F. Kennedy gave his ok for an attack on Cuba, using 1,500 CIA-trained Cubans who did not like Castro.
-They planned to land in Cuba at the Bay of Pigs, but they made many mistakes.
-The Cuban people did not join them to fight against Castro as expected and the fighters were stuck on the beach.
-They called to Washington for American air support.
-Kennedy, who had believed his CIA advisors when they told him the plan was perfect was angry.
-He did not want to become involved in a war with Cuba.
+On April 17, 1961, President John F. Kennedy gave his ok for an attack on Cuba.
+The CIA’s plan was to have 1,500 Cubans who did not like Castro invade the island at a place called the Bay of Pigs, but they made many mistakes.
+The Cuban people did not join them to fight against Castro as they had thought.
+Stuck on the beach, they called to Washington for American help.
+Kennedy, who had believed his CIA advisors when they told him the plan was perfect, was angry.
+He did not want to get into a war with Cuba.
 He refused to send in the air force.
-Within days, Castro’s army beat the exiles.
+In just a few days, Castro’s army beat the exiles.
 It was an embarrassing loss for the new president.
 Kennedy never trusted military advice again, and the Soviet Union got the idea that Kennedy was a weak leader.
-The attack also made many Latin-American nations angry who saw it, yet again, as American disrespect.
+The attack also made many Latin-American countries angry.
+They saw it, yet again, as American disrespect for their independence.

 THE CUBAN MISSILE CRISIS

 In 1962, the Soviet Union was falling behind the United States in the arms race.
-Soviet missiles were only strong enough to be launched against Europe, but American missiles could hit the entire Soviet Union.
-In late April 1962, Soviet Premier Nikita Khrushchev thought of the idea of placing missiles in Cuba.
-Nuclear missiles in Cuba would make an attack against the Soviet Union harder because the Soviets would have missiles so close to the United States.
+Soviet missiles were only strong enough to attack Europe, but American missiles could hit anywhere in the Soviet Union.
+Soviet Premier Nikita Khrushchev thought of the idea of having Soviet missiles in Cuba.
+Nuclear missiles in Cuba would make an attack against the Soviet Union harder because the Soviets would have missiles close to the United States.

-At the same time, Fidel Castro was looking for a way to protect his island nation from another attack by the United States.
+At the same time, Fidel Castro was looking for a way to protect his island from another attack by the United States.
 Since the failed Bay of Pigs attack, Castro thought a second attack was coming.
-He said ok to Khrushchev’s plan to put missiles on the island.
+He said OK to Khrushchev’s plan to put missiles on his island.

-The face-off between President Kennedy and Premier Khrushchev that came because of this choice probably the most important event of the Cold War.
+The face-off between President Kennedy and Premier Khrushchev over Soviet missiles in Cuba is probably the most important event of the Cold War.
 The Cuban Missile Crisis, as it is now known, was the closest the world ever came to nuclear war.

-The crisis began on October 15, 1962 when photographs taken by U-2 spy planes showed the Soviet missiles being set up in Cuba.
-Kennedy put together a special committee of twelve of his most important advisers to help him handle the crisis.
-After seven days of secret and tense talks, this executive committee, or EX-COMM, decided that it had to start a naval quarantine around Cuba, which would stop the Soviets from bringing more missiles to the island.
+The crisis began on October 15, 1962 when photographs taken by American U-2 spy planes showed the Soviet missiles being set up in Cuba.
+Kennedy put together a special committee of twelve of his most important advisers to help him figure out what to do.
+After seven days of secret meetings, this executive committee, or EX-COMM, decided that the United States should start a naval quarantine around Cuba, which would stop the Soviets from bringing more missiles to the island.

-On October 22, Kennedy went on television and told America that they had found the missiles and that he had decided to blockade the island.
-He called the blockade a quarantine because a blockade is an act of war.
+On October 22, Kennedy went on television and told America that they had found the missiles and that he had decided to quarantine the island.
 He was serious and tried to show that he would not back down.
 He said that the Soviets had to take all their missiles out of Cuba.

-Khrushchev was very angry.
+Khrushchev was angry.
 In a letter and speech on October 24, he called Kennedy’s bluff.
-He said that the Soviet Union would never be bossed around by the United States and that the quarantine was an illegal act.
+He said that the Soviet Union would never be bossed around by the United States and that the quarantine was illegal.
 He told his ships to ignore the quarantine and warned that Kennedy’s choices might lead to war.

-The United Nations Security Council met to deal with the growing crisis.
+The United Nations had been created to try to solve this exact sort of problem, so the Security Council met.
 The Soviets had told the world that they were not putting nuclear missiles in Cuba, and that their support for Castro was only to help him defend Cuba.
-Many nations believed that Kennedy was looking for an excuse to attack the island and get rid of Castro after his first try at the Bay of Pigs had failed.
+Many countries believed that Kennedy was looking for an excuse to attack the island and get rid of Castro after his first try at the Bay of Pigs had failed.
 On October 25, Kennedy’s ambassador to the United Nations, Adlai Stevenson faced-off with Soviet Ambassador Valerian Zorin in a meeting of the Security Council.
 Their conversation is now one of the most famous moments in United Nations history.

-Stevenson began, “All right sir, let me ask you one simple question.
+Stevenson began, “…let me ask you one simple question.
 Do you, Ambassador Zorin, deny that the USSR has placed and is placing medium and intermediate range missiles and sites in Cuba?
-Yes or no?
-Don’t wait for the translation: yes or no?”
+Yes, or no?
+Don’t wait for the translation: yes, or no?”